Hey Beastly —

 Diet changes and fiber supplements have changed the cleaning process for me.
 I added a fiber regimen to my diet (Metamucil) that has become part of my daily routine.
 Fiber clumps your poop together into a solid mass, which makes it easier to clean your butt.
 If you want more info on this, read my other post.

 Putting better stuff in your body reduces the cleaning process.
 Quick and effective cleaning depends on what you eat, not how well you clean.
 The truth is, douching isn’t good for your body and steps should be taken to minimize it as much as possible (douching disrupts the good bacteria in your gut that is needed to process waste, and doing it too much can lead to chronic gastrointestinal problems).
 The best way to minimize the amount of time you douche is to take a fiber supplement and eat a lean, healthy diet — stay away from red meats, excessive animal fats, fried and high-fat foods, and so on.
 Consume more rice, veggies, lean proteins, and so on.
-You know, basic healthy diet.
+A basic healthy diet.

 Everyone’s body is different so everyone’s cleaning regimen is different.
 I know magical vegetarian bottoms who just don’t clean — they know when they’re naturally good to go.
 That is, sadly, not me.
 You’ll find a regimen that works best for you.